Ragtime

 He Wanted To Say

-Emma Goldman, Mother’s Younger Brother, Coalhouse Walker Jr., Coalhouse’s Gang
+Emma Goldman, Mother’s Younger Brother, Coalhouse Walker Jr., and Coalhouse’s Gang

 The beach, Atlantic City